admatt01/Arista-AI_Assistant/README.md

 ## Screenshots and examples

-A far from exhaustive list of prompts with examples of the Assistant's capabilities can be found in the screenshots folder.
+A number of screenshots with examples of the Assistant's capabilities can be found in the screenshots folder.
 The Assistant is particulary powerful when used to query multiple devices concurrently, e.g:
  - "show me the BGP routes on all four devices"
  - "show me Tx packets for ethernet1 on ceos-leaf-1 and Rx packets for ethernet1 on ceos-spine-1"
  - "add a static route for 172.27.1.0/24 next-hop 10.0.0.1 on ceos-leaf-1.
 For ceos-leaf-2 add the same route with next-hop 10.0.0.5.
 Please confirm the task before proceeding."